-Labs Framework enables you to create and manage experiments in C#, Visual Basic and F# during everyday software development using .NET 4.0/4.5, Silverlight 4/5 or Windows Phone 7.0/7.1.
+Labs Framework enables you to easily create experiments in C#, Visual Basic and F#, targeting .NET 4.0/4.5.1, Silverlight and Windows Phone.

 Lab projects build executables that can be distributed as hands-on labs to help other developers (customers or teammates) learn how to use your libraries properly on multiple platforms.